diridari/logging-cpp/README.md

     0:23  	:CriticError  : magicFunction	 : not allowed parameter : -1

 ## How to use
-for future informations see the example.
+for future information's see the example.
 ### Log something
 write a log message is very simple: